(888) 552-6760 SCHEDULE AN APPOINTMENT

 About Me

-In addition to caring for patients, Dr. Kaur conducts research aiming to understand the effects of various infections upon the immunocompromised and to prevent resistance to antifungal therapies.
-While she was an infectious disease fellow at State University of New York Downstate Medical Center in Brooklyn, she was recognized with a certificate of bravery for her work with COVID-19 patients during the pandemic.
+Along with her clinical work, Dr. Kaur conducts research focused on how infections affect immunocompromised patients and on preventing resistance to antifungal therapies.
+During her infectious disease fellowship at State University of New York Downstate Medical Center in Brooklyn, she was honored with a certificate of bravery for her service to COVID-19 patients during the pandemic.